-FEATURES SUPPORTED EXTENDED PRECISION ONE WORD INTEGERS TRANSFER TRACE ARITHMETIC TRACE IOCS CORE REQUIREMENTS FOR XXXXX COMMON YYYYY VARIABLES YYYYY PROGRAM YYYYY where XXXXX is the name of the program designated in the NAME control record or in the SUBROUTINE or FUNCTION statement, and YYYYY is the number of words allocated for the specified parts of the program.
+FEATURES SUPPORTED EXTENDED PRECISION ONE WORD INTEGERS TRANSFER TRACE ARITHMETIC TRACE IOCS CORE REQUIREMENTS FOR XXXXX COMMON YYYYY VARIABLES YYYYY PROGRAM YYYYY where XXXXX is the name of the program designated in the \NAME control record or in the SUBROUTINE or FUNCTION statement, and YYYYY is the number of words allocated for the specified parts of the program.
+In addition, all unreferenced statement numbers are listed unconditionally.